kobotoolbox/docs/source/pulling_data_into_powerbi.md

   need to
   [edit the query](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-query-overview).
-- There might be a data-type mismatch, especially if you changed the data-type of one or more fields in PowerBI.
+- There might be a data-type mismatch, especially if you changed the data-type of one or more fields in Power BI.
 You can attempt to reset the data-type before refreshing the connection.